 - Lymph node status

-Clinical Clues
+#1 Clinical Clues

 Before you start scanning the bowel, you must first look for clinical clues that suggest the probable pathology.

-First, ask about the patient’s history and review investigation findings.
-This will guide you toward the correct differential diagnosis.
-You’ll know what to look for and where to look.
+Always know your patient’s history before starting the exam.
+This helps you know what to look for and where to look.

 Next, ask the patient where it hurts the most.

 If the patient can clearly point to the most painful area, there is a high chance that the pathology is located there.
-Carefully examine that area first.
-After that, scan the rest of the abdomen.

 The location of pain can also give you clues about the possible disease affecting the patient.
 Certain bowel diseases commonly occur in specific areas of the abdomen.